- Shell 100%

 /root/

-├── proxy-connection-info.txt # Connection details
+├── proxy-connection-info.txt # Connection details and credentials

-├── proxy-config.json # Configuration backup
+├── proxy-config.json # Machine-readable config

 └── .secrets/

-└── cloudflare.ini # Cloudflare API credentials
+└── cloudflare.ini # Cloudflare API token

 /etc/